 For more information about this file see project definition specification page.

-A launch config file.
-You can have multiple launch config files in a project.
+A launch configuration file.
+You can have multiple launch configuration files in a project.
 You specify which one to use when you deploy by using

 spatial local launch or

 spatial local launch by default uses the launch configuration file